 In Depth: Inner and Middle Ear

-The organ of Corti goes into action when vibrations caused by sound waves travel through the ear and reach the oval window, a membrane at the entrance of the inner ear.
+The organ of Corti is activated when vibrations caused by sound waves travel through the ear and reach the oval window, a membrane at the entrance of the inner ear.
 When this membrane vibrates, it creates wavelike motions in the fluid that fills the cochlea.
-These waves stimulate the hair cells to contact the brain.
+These waves stimulate the hair cells to send messages to the brain.

 The inner ear is also responsible for helping maintain balance.
 Sensory structures within the vestibule and semicircular canals control this.